2004 Carmen de Patagones school shooting

-The Carmen de Patagones school shooting was a school shooting that occurred on 28 September 2004 at the "Islas Malvinas" Institute in Carmen de Patagones, Buenos Aires Province, Argentina.
-The perpetrator, Rafael Solich, 15, killed three fellow students and wounded five more.
+28 September 2004, a mass shooting occurred at the "Islas Malvinas" Institute in Carmen de Patagones, Buenos Aires Province, Argentina, when 15-year-old Rafael Solich student killed three fellow students and wounded five others.
 Solich was not prosecuted for the crime, as he was under the age of criminal responsibility at the time.

 Background

 Rafael "Juniors" Solich (born 27 October 1988), is the son of Rafael Solich and Esther Pangue.
 His father nicknamed him after the Buenos Aires football club Boca Juniors.
 His father was involved in the Argentine Naval Prefecture, and Solich took his gun to commit the shootings.
 He claimed to have been planning "something" since the seventh grade.

 Solich had one friend, Dante, and the pair communicated in English to keep private.
 Classmates said that the pair listened to Marilyn Manson and wore black, and would draw Satanic imagery such as inverted crosses.
 The pair had recently gone to the cinema to watch Elephant, a film about a school shooting directly based on the Columbine High School massacre.
 The night before the shooting, Solich listened to the song "The Nobodies" by Marilyn Manson, which addresses the perpetrators of the Columbine massacre.